Kansas Knife Law – The Complete Guide (In Plain English)

 Does Kansas Have Statewide Preemption Knife Laws?

-The law further states that any law prohibited under the abovementioned sections adopted by a municipality before 1st July 2014 is null and void.
-Furthermore, no action will be taken against an individual violating the law under the above prohibitions if the offense occurred on or after 1st July 2013.
+Any municipality law that contradicts these state provisions and was adopted before 1st July 2014 is considered null and void.
+No action will be taken against individuals violating these prohibitions if the offense occurred on or after 1st July 2013.

 Kansas Knife Definitions

-• Knife – According to Kansas law, a knife is defined as a cutting instrument that is dangerous or deadly due to its sharp edge(s) and/or point(s).
-This may include but is not limited to knives such as straight-edged razors, dirks, stilettos, switchblades, and daggers.
+• Knife: Defined as a cutting instrument that can be dangerous or deadly due to its sharp edge(s) and/or point(s), including but not limited to straight-edged razors, dirks, stilettos, switchblades, and daggers.

-• Throwing star – a throwing weapon, but without handles made of metal with three (or more) points with one or more sharp edges designed in a geometric shape (i.e., cross, diamond, polygon, star, or trefoil).
+• Throwing star: A throwing weapon without handles made of metal, having three (or more) points with one or more sharp edges, designed in geometric shapes (e.g., cross, diamond, polygon, star, or trefoil).

-• Weapon – a firearm or a knife.
+• Weapon: Refers to a firearm or a knife.

 Legal Knives in Kansas